seamlessaccess/SeamlessAccess-web/content/work/step2.md

 All of the benefits of the **Standard** implementation PLUS

 * Greater control over the user experience.
-* More control of the look and feel.
+* More control over the look and feel.

 ### Challenges

 * Requires significant technical resources, including knowledge of APIs, and a greater understanding federated sign in workflows.
-* Greater technical risk as the SeamlessAccess service evolves during the Beta Period (at least through June 2020.)
+* Greater technical risk as the SeamlessAccess service evolves during the Beta Period (scheduled to conclude on or before December 2020.)

 NEXT: [Step 3.
 Implementation the service](../step3)